Tract I Highland Avenue BCP Site

 Aerial view of Tract I site

-- Demolition of the former Power City Warehouse Building to grade including the removal of concrete floors and foundations, including filling in the basement area with clean backfill.
+- Demolition of the former Power City Warehouse including removal of concrete floors and foundations and the filling in of the basement area with clean backfill.

 - Would have no liability to the State for contamination at or coming from the site, subject to certain conditions; and